hxuan190/nvim-how-to-use/README.md

 ## Leader Key
 - **Leader key**: `Space`
-  The leader key serves as a prefix for custom shortcuts.
-Replace `<leader>` in the key combinations below with `Space`.

 ---

 ## Key Mappings

 ### 1. **Insert Mode**
 - **`jk`**: Exit insert mode and switch to normal mode.
-  Press `jk` quickly while in insert mode.

 ---

 ### 2. **Normal Mode**